Speaker

 Actions

-Guillaume Laforge is Developer Advocate for Google Cloud Platform, at day, focusing on serverless technologies, and at night, he is a Java Champion and wears his Apache Groovy hat.
+Guillaume Laforge is Developer Advocate for Google Cloud Platform, at day, focusing on generative AI, LLMs, serverless technologies and event-driven architecture, and at night, he is a Java Champion and wears his Apache Groovy hat.

 Awards